 Make sure brand identity is visible, and it is not obstructed ~SMO Tip 5

-Watermarked images are a good brand awareness tool.
+A branded image is a great tool to increase brand exposure.
 Thing to remember when watermarking your work:

 - Be careful on the placement of your logo and other branding elements.
 Putting it too low means that it could potentially get obstructed by features of a platform.